tweigel-dev/pg-terminal/README.md

 pg-terminal is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Motivation

+During work I searched for a cli postgres client I can just copy into a small docker container and use it without adding depedencies.
+Every other tool I tried needed to install more or had to have an interpreter or compiler.
+So I decided to publish a small lightweight version of a postgres CLI tool to interact with an postgres instance.

 ## Disclaimer
 This code is written in cooperation with chatGPT3. the main part or the code, tests, github actions and readme is created with chatGPT3.